 Recent operatic performances have included three outings as Belinda in productions of Dido and Aeneas at The Tanglewood Music Center, with the New York Lyric Opera Theater and with Heartbeat Opera in New York.
-She has appeared as Pamina in The Magic Flute with Opera Louisianne, Baton Rouge, and as Mabel in The Pirates of Penzance for the 2015 Natchez Festival, Mississippi.
+She has appeared as Pamina in The Magic Flute with Opera Louisianne, Baton Rouge, and as Mabel in the cover performance of The Pirates of Penzance for the Natchez Festival, Mississippi.
 She has been a guest artist with the Academy of Sacred Drama and the Brooklyn New Music Collective, and she was an Encore Young artist with Ars Musica chorale in Ridgewood, NJ.
-This season includes performances with Cincinnati Song Initiative, Brooklyn Art Song Society, Bourbon Baroque, dell'Arte Opera Ensemble as Calisto in "La Calisto", and a solo recital in her native Mississippi.
+Other credits include performances with Cornell Baroque Orchestra, Metropolis Ensemble, Cincinnati Song Initiative, Brooklyn Art Song Society, Bourbon Baroque, dell'Arte Opera Ensemble, North Mississippi Symphony Orchestra.

 Marie holds bachelors degrees in Music and in French from Peabody Conservatory and Johns Hopkins University.
 She received her masters degree in Vocal Arts from Bard College.
 In addition to singing, Marie is a black belt in tae kwon do, and she enjoys knitting, hiking, and baking cinnamon rolls.